barrales-d/ConsoleGraphics/README.md

 - Lines
 - Triangles with 1 color or interpolate with 3 colors using barycentric coordinates!
 - Text rendering using a minecraft style Font

+**NOTE**: To view/use my first iteration code of this project look at the legacy branch, It does *NOT* have some features of the new version has like barycentric coords. but It *DOES* have a support for png saving and a linux Makefile

 ## Simple program example:
 ```cpp